TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Detailed-Design/Central-Computer.md

   <img src= "/Documents/Images/RID_400m_proof_LR.png" width="650" height="400">
   <div align="left"> <br>

 The results indicate that achieving a minimum receiving distance of 200 meters should not be an issue.
 However, it is important to note that the test used the Potensic RID 916, a mid-tier module with a claimed transmission range exceeding 300 meters [7].
 Performance may vary when using lower-cost or less capable RID modules.
-To further evaluate this concern, a link budget calculation was performed to estimate the required antenna sensitivity based on various RID transmission power levels and the 200 meter range requirement.
+To further evaluate this concern, a link budget calculation was performed to estimate the required antenna sensitivity based on various RID transmission power levels and the 200 meter range requirement [8].
 The results were as follows:

 insert booty calcs